-The bi-annual Ubuntu Developer Summit (UDS) has been a firm fixture of many developers and users calendars for years.
+The bi-annual Ubuntu Developer Summit (UDS) has been a firm fixture of many developers’ and users’ calendars for years.

-Every six months, following the release of Ubuntu, a event for developers to come together to hammer out the details for the next release cycle was held in either the US or in Europe.
+Every six months, following the release of Ubuntu, an event for developers to come together to hammer out the details for the next release cycle was held in either the US or in Europe.